 Q. What are some treatment options?

-A. Most degenerative disc disease treatments work to address the patient’s symptoms, as degenerative changes cannot be cured.
-Physicians may recommend medications for the pain, exercises to strengthen the spine and physical therapy to help increase the patient’s range of motion.
+A. Most degenerative disc disease treatments work to address the patient’s symptoms, since the underlying forces are not reversible.
+Doctors may recommend medications to relieve pain and inflammation, exercises to strengthen the spine and physical therapy to help increase range of motion and improve posture.
 Patients may also obtain relief from alternative treatments, such as chiropractic care or acupuncture.
 It is also important to make any necessary lifestyle changes, such as quitting smoking or improving nutrition, if they are recommended by your doctor.

-A. If conservative treatments are successful at treating your symptoms, you may not need surgery for your degenerative disc disease.
-Most patients are able to find a significant amount of relief from the above methods and do not require surgical intervention.
-However, a small number of patients (often those with advanced DDD) may need to consider spine surgery for long-term relief if conservative treatments have been exhausted without bringing the necessary relief.
+A. Many patients are able to find a significant amount of relief from the above methods and do not require surgical intervention.
+However, some people may need to consider spine surgery for long-term relief if conservative treatments have been exhausted without bringing the necessary relief.

 Patients considering their surgical options should contact the team at Laser Spine Institute to learn more about the benefits of our minimally invasive spine surgery.
 Our board-certified surgeons+ are able to treat degenerative disc disease and other spine conditions on an outpatient basis with a less than 1-inch incision.

 If you’d like to find out if you are a potential candidate for one of our procedures, ask for your free MRI review today.*